-This course, including problem sets, will use SI units, including factors of $\hbar$ , c, $\epsilon_0$ , etc. This is important since we will be relating concepts to experiments, which have units!
+This course will use SI units, including factors of \hbar , c, ε_0 , etc. This is important since we will be relating concepts to experiments, which have units!

 Suggested books

 There are no required books, but here are some to which I will refer often and should be on reserve in the library.
 The first two books will be especially useful for the problem sets.